-The future planning scenario that involves the best financial outcome for the District is one that extends the sales tax beyond its current expiration.
-Given more time to spread the debt, the District would be able to lower debt service from \$18 million to \$6 million annually, allowing more revenue to flow to operations.
-This would allow SMART to rebuild its reserves and stabilize its outlook for the future.
+However, given more time to spread the debt, the District would be able to lower debt service from \$18 million to \$6 million annually, allowing more revenue to flow to operations.
+This would allow SMART to rebuild it reserves and stabilize its outlook for the future.
 The chart below illustrates the difference a 30-year extension would make for the agency.